kotlyard/Swift-WeatherForecast/README.md

 * Swift 5 Programming Language
 * Ability to choose from 6 different languages
 * Ability to choose from metric or imperial units
-* Core Location
+* Core Location usage
-* Setttings saving to User Defaults
+* Settings saving to User Defaults
 * Autolayout